dgarcia360/sphinx-collapse/docs/source/index.rst

 **Hide content**

-Toggle the visibility of content with a Sphinx directive tailored for this purpose.
+Use a Sphinx directive specifically designed to toggle content visibility, enhancing document readability.

-**Minimal code**
+**Lightweight**

-The library does not use JavaScript nor relies on third-party frameworks such as Bootstrap, Tailwind CSS, or Foundation.
+This extension operates without JavaScript and does not depend on external CSS frameworks like Bootstrap, Tailwind CSS, or Foundation.

-**Configurable**
+**Customizable**

-Customize the style of the collapsible directive using options or overriding the CSS.
+Offers flexibility in styling collapsible sections through various options and CSS customizations to match your documentation's aesthetic.

 Get started
 -----------